top of page

-Right in the heart of Bahia , Chapada Diamantina is the perfect setting for nature and adventure lovers.
-Its grand waterfalls, intriguing caves, and challenging trails offer an encounter with local biodiversity and culture.
-In addition to crystal-clear pools and charming historic towns, there are unique flavors that only Chapada Diamantina can offer.
-This guide will help you explore it all, whatever your pace—from trekking to total tranquility.
+Queen of the plateaus and home to one of the most impressive landscapes in Brazil, right in the heart of Bahia , the Chapada Diamantina is the perfect setting for nature and adventure lovers.
+Its magnificent waterfalls, intriguing caves, and challenging trails offer an encounter with local biodiversity and culture.
+In addition to crystal-clear pools and charming historical towns, with unique flavors that only the Chapada can offer.
+This guide will help you explore it all, whatever your pace – from trekking to tranquility.

 History and conservation

 Chapada Diamantina has a fascinating history dating back to the 18th century, when it was an important diamond mining region.
-This period shaped the local culture but also left its environmental impact.
+This period shaped the local culture, but also left environmental impacts.

 Where is Chapada Diamantina?